datapane/datapane/docs/docs/tutorials/styling/global-styling.md

 </style>
 ```

-You can edit this block to add your brand colours, load in a custom font or even add a logo.
+You can edit this block to add your brand colors, load in a custom font or even add a logo.
 Any assets that you add will be displayed in a bar at the top of your app, and these changes will apply retroactively to your old apps.

 ### **Adding a custom font**